 Can I Automate Availability Reporting?

-Outside of the regular, structured availability reporting comes real-time exception reporting, normally directly from installed monitoring and management solutions.
-These solutions should help minimize, or in some cases completely eliminate, manual monitoring checks.
+Outside of the regular, structured availability reporting comes real-time exception reporting, normally directly from installed performance management and monitoring solutions.
+These solutions should help minimize—or in some cases completely eliminate—manual monitoring checks.
 Studies have shown that as much as 80 percent of manual checks are actually checking things where the results turn out to be positive.

 MSP support staff manage hundreds—even thousands—of alerts managed each day, so keeping this number to an absolute minimum should be the goal.
 Effectively managing real-time notifications can help you quickly identify situations that could potentially break service-level agreements.

 By reporting today’s performance metrics and analyzing past trends, availability reporting connects MSP and client goals to ensure optimal availability.

 Availability Reporting with Advanced Reporting Suite

 Specifically designed for managed service providers, Advanced Reporting Suite is an affordable, high-end reporting solution that doesn’t require scripting or a dedicated, in-house expert.

 It continuously and automatically collects customizable data choices from disparate technologies— including IBM i, Windows, AIX, Linux, and SNMP devices—in order to produce canned or custom reports on performance and SLAs, or to perform alert trend analysis across servers, platforms, or even clients.

 Advanced Reporting Suite has a unique methodology for managing and reporting on SLAs, making it extremely easy for MSPs to manage the demands and requirements of each client and prove you are achieving or exceeding your SLA targets.
 Using SLA tags, you can quickly identify which aspects of the SLA are not being met, investigate, and solve before clients feel the impact.